Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Preliminaries

 \subsection{Soft-Bayes}

-There are various existing algorithms for online portfolio selection; see, e.g., \cite{Luo2018,vanErven2020} and the references therein for an up-to-date summary of existing algorithms.
-Among these algorithms, we are in particular interested in Soft-Bayes \cite{Orseau2017}.
-The per-iteration computational complexity of Soft-Bayes is linear in \( D \), arguably the lowest one can expect.
-This is a desirable feature as in quantum state tomography, as the dimension of the density matrix grows exponentially with the number of qubits.
+There are various existing algorithms for online portfolio selection.
+Among these algorithms, we are particularly interested in Soft-Bayes \cite{Orseau2017}.
+The per-iteration time complexity of Soft-Bayes is linear in \( D \), arguably the lowest one can expect.
+This is a desirable feature for ML QST, as the dimension of the density matrix grows exponentially with the number of qubits.